C-REMO/UnreadIMAPEmails/README.md

 interval = 5
 ```

-When there are unread images, number is shown as red
+When there are unread emails, number is shown as red
 ![This is an image](/images/2022-01-15_23-27.png)

 Otherwise it is green